platformsh/platformsh-docs/src/frameworks/drupal8/solr.md

             main:
                 core: maincore
 ```
 The above definition defines a single Solr 6.3 server.
-That server has 1 core defined: `maincore` &mdash; the configuration for which is in the `.platform/solr-conf/6.x` directory.
+That server has 1 core defined: `maincore` - the configuration for which is in the `.platform/solr-conf/6.x` directory.

 It then defines one endpoints: `main` is connected to the `maincore`.